Pretty Lady Discosoma Mushroom

 Lighting is a loaded topic, so for a more in-depth discussion of lighting, please see our Deep Dive article.

 This genus for the most part has been propagated extensively in captivity and is an excellent candidate for aquaculture.
 It is reasonable to believe that a sustainable harvest can be achieved in time.
+The video below covers some techniques for propagating Discosoma as well as what to do if it becomes detached from its substrate.

 Proper acclimation is extremely important considering the stress imposed on the animals by the shipping process.
 Please take a moment to review our Acclimation Guide.